Paying for care in your own home

 What is disability-related expenditure?

-You may have extra costs due to your disability.
-We will help you identify any extra costs that can be considered which have not been included in your personal budget.
+Extra costs due to your disability can be considered in your financial assessment.
+We will help you identify any extra costs that can be considered, which have not been included in your personal budget.
 We may ask you to provide proof of these.
 If you do not want to discuss these costs you do not have to.

 The following list will give you an idea of the types of costs we can consider: